hemisemidemipresent/cyberquincy/parser/README.md

 // what was parsed and what wasn't and decide how to reply to the user accordingly
 ```

-The following parser usage guidelines will reference the above example.
+The following parser usage guidelines will reference the above examples throughout.

 **Requirements**

-1. Must either call `.parse()` or `.parseAnyOrder()` on the global `CommandParser` module.
-2. Arguments must be `args, Parser1, Parser2, ...
-ParserN`
+- Must call `.parse()` on the global `CommandParser` module with `args, Parser1{, Parser2, ...
+ParserN}`.
-3. The default value for `OptionalParser` must be a value that the wrapped parser would accept as an argument.

 **Options**